dminkovsky/draft-js/docs/APIReference-EditorState.md

 `EditorState` is the top-level state object for the editor.

-It is an Immutable [Record](http://facebook.github.io/immutable-js/docs/#/Record/Record) that represents the entire state of a Draft editor, including:
+It is backed by an Immutable [Record](http://facebook.github.io/immutable-js/docs/#/Record/Record) that represents the entire state of a Draft editor, including:

   - The current text content state